soundpress/RulesOfNYC/docs/c06/index.rst

    (6) There shall be no lighters or matches in the work place.

-(f) The contractor shall have available the following information at the work place:
+(f) The contractor must have available the following information at the work place:

    (1) A copy of the U.S. Environmental Protection Agency Regulations for Asbestos, 40 C.F.R.
 61 Subparts A and M and a copy of OSHA Asbestos Regulations, 29 C.F.R. § 1926.1101, and 12 NYCRR Part 56; and

    (2) A list of telephone numbers for local hospital, location of hospital and/or emergency squad, local fire department, the building owner (or representative) and the N.Y.C.
 Asbestos Control Program, and

-   (3) A copy of these Rules, the most recent Asbestos Abatement Notice (Form ACP-13), permits, any variance application (Form ACP-9) and DEP approval thereof, and
+   (3) A copy of these Rules, the most recent Asbestos Abatement Notice (Form ACP-13), asbestos abatement (ATRU) permits, any variance application (Form ACP-9) and DEP approval thereof, and

-   (4) A copy of all Material Safety Data Sheets (MSDS) for chemicals used during the asbestos project, and
+   (4) A copy of all Safety Data Sheets (SDS) for chemicals used during the asbestos project, and

-   (5) New York City Asbestos handler and supervisor certificates of all workers in the work site, and
+   (5) Original New York City Asbestos handler and supervisor certificates of all workers in the work site, and

    (6) A copy of the current New York State Department of Labor asbestos handling license of the abatement contractor and air monitoring company.

    (7) A copy of any asbestos survey performed in the affected building in accordance with these rules.

-(g) The contractor shall post signs during all abatement activities.
-Signs shall be posted at all approaches to the work place including internal doorways which provide access to the work place.
-These signs shall bear the following information:
+(g) The contractor must post signs during all abatement activities.
+Signs must be posted at all approaches to the work place including internal doorways which provide access to the work place.
+These signs must include the following information: